PingjunChen/pycontour/README.md

 ## Motivation
-Contour is one of the most important concept in plenty of image-based applications, mainly for region of interest (ROI) representation, especially in medical imaging domain.
+Contour is one of the most important concept in plenty of image-based applications, mainly for the representation of region of interest (ROI), especially in medical imaging domain.
 [OpenCV](http://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_tutorials.html) and [shapely](http://shapely.readthedocs.io/en/stable/manual.html) both provide a few contour functionality support.

-This package tries to standardize and simplify the contour representation in python.
-Different from OpenCV, each contour is represented as a numpy array with shape 2*n and height always comes first.
-Moreover, back and forth conversion between this representation with OpenCV or shapely are supported, enabling developers to use the functionalities of these two packages.
+This package tries to simplify and standardize the contour representation in python.
+Different from OpenCV, each contour is represented as a numpy 2d array with shape 2*n and height always comes first in this package.
+Moreover, back and forth conversion between this representation with OpenCV or shapely are supported, enabling developers to use the functionalities of OpenCV and shapely.
 If you find [pycontour](https://github.com/PingjunChen/pycontour) to be helpful for your work, please `star` this repo.

 ## Installation
-To install pycontour, libgeos and shapely need to install in advance.
+To install pycontour, libgeos need to install in advance.
 Other required packages can refer to requirements.txt.
 ```
 $ sudo apt-get install libgeos-dev
 $ pip install shapely